BenedTj/MyWalletRecord/README.md

 5. Open `http://127.0.0.1:8000/register/` on browser of choice.
 6. Hit `Ctrl+C` on command line to terminate the running of the Web App

-# Future features to be built
+# Future plans of features to be built
 1. Enhance User Interface
 2. Alternative for supervisor login with emails or giving permission to access through the interface of the supervisee
 3. Notification system to log supervisor activity